Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 Why would a 32 bit system be more performant than a 64 bit system?

+# Threading
+Threads in Java have their own stack but they share the same heap, so we can share data between them - in that sense when using the observer pattern an object doesn't have a "thread" or a "heap", they will be changed by the thread executing that code.

+## How to determine memory usage of an object?
+Add amout of memory used by each instance variable to the overhead associated with each object.
+Typically 16 byte.
+The overhead includes a reference to the class, garabage collection info, and sync info.
+The object will usually be padded to be a multiple of 8.
+- A reference to an object is typically 8 bytes.
+A nested non-static class requires an extra 8 bytes for a reference to the enclosing instance.

+## Size of array
+Implemeent5ed as objects, with overhead for length.
+For a primitive type:
+- 24 bytes for header info (16 bytes overhead, 4 bytes for length, 4 bytes for padding) + memory used to store values, e.g. for int then it's + 4N
+For objects:
+- Same but 8N for 8 bytes for reference.

+## Memory for strings
+- Aliasing is common
+- Space needed for the characters is accounted for seperately because a char array is often shared among strings.

 # Hexadecimal

 **Conversion**: The number 1234<sub>16</sub> is equivalent to